 To share your list of publications, from the My Bibliography page under My NCBI, select "Make your bibliography public".
 You will then see the message, "Share your bibliography with this URL..."
 Copy the URL link to share the list publicly.

-You can link your ORCID ID to your NCBI My Bibliography so that your publications are automatically synced.
+Link your ORCID ID to your NCBI My Bibliography so that your publications are automatically synced.